adrwxyz/classic.adrw.xyz/_posts/2016-05-06-coding-on-ipad.md

 categories: blog
 image: /assets/article_images/2016-05-06-coding-on-ipad/IMG_1418.jpg
 excerpt: How to be productive on iPad and why I choose it every day
-seo-title: "Coding on iPad: A CS Student Goes Post-PC for 1 year"
+seo-title: "Coding on iPad: CS Student Goes Post-PC for 1 year"
 ---

 **Update May 6: Walt Mossberg Approved!**